positron-solutions/transient-showcase/README.md

   ;; (transient-reset) ; forget
   (transient-set) ; save for this session
-  ;; If you combine reset with set, you get a reset for future sessions only.
+  ;; If you combine reset save with reset, you get a reset for future ;; sessions only.
   ;; (transient-save) ; save for this and future sessions ;; (transient-reset-value some-other-prefix-object)